 Your wedding day is one of the biggest days of your life.
 You will want everything to run smoothly from beginning to end and the details will all need to be in place.
 Food is such an important part of a wedding.
 Make sure you pick your caterers wisely.
 If the venue you want to hire has their own catering, make sure you discuss the options with them thoroughly.
 Try out the catering options and if you are not happy with the food, ask whether you would be allowed to hire external caterers.
-This could be make or break for your dream venue.
+This could make or break from your dream venue.
 Often the best thing to do is hire in your own caterers who you have chosen carefully.
 Make sure you sample their food and see what all their menu options are like.
 Discuss prices as well – wedding catering is not cheap.
 They should have a set pricing structure so you know exactly what you will be spending.

 It can be very rewarding to make your own pasta.
 It can be a little fiddly, but overall, the recipe isn’t difficult and you will get the hang of making it very quickly.
 Ingredients 1 large egg 100g pasta flour 1/2 teaspoon salt Method Combine the flour and salt.
 Beat the egg, then mix it into the flour.
 Once well combined, knead the mixture for around 5-10 minutes to form a stiff dough.
 Cover the dough in clingfilm and leave to rest for about half an hour.
 Unwrap the dough and divide it into two.
 These will be your pasta portions.
 Roll it out, making it as thin as possible.
 You will want to flour the work surface and rolling pin before you begin.
 Keep adding more flour as required.
 Alternatively, you can use a pasta machine to make sure the sheets are uniformly thin.
 Cut the pasta into whatever shape you want, e.g. sheets for lasagne, or strips for tagliatelle.
 Cook the pasta for 4-5 minutes in boiling water.